radzionc/increaser/prompts/context.md

 When creating or editing a project, users can choose if the project is limited to workdays (Monday to Friday) and set a weekly budget for how much time they plan to spend on it.
 If a project has a budget, they can also set a goal to work 'at least X hours' or 'no more than X hours' on the project.
 For example, users may want to work less on some projects, such as their remote job, and more on personal business projects.

-## Work budget
+## Preferences

+The preferences page could be accessed from the user menu in the top right corner on the sidebar.

+On the "Preferences" page, user can set a preference by which time they want to finish their workday.

+The user can also select which days are the weekend days.
+If the user doesn't have a concept of a weekend and work the same amount of time every day, they can remove the weekend days.

-On the "Work Budget" page, the user can set a preferred time they want to work on a workday and on a weekend.
-Next to it, they can see analytics with their average workday and weekend over the last 30 days, and totals of the last 4 weeks.
+The user can set a preference for how much time they want to work on a workday and on a weekend, the total hours will serve as a "work budget" when the user is setting a project budget.

 ## Timesheet